Traditional Polenta, an Italian Comfort Food served with a tasty Sausage Pork Rib Sauce. A hearty Dinner for those cold winter days.

 FOR THE POLENTA

-- In a large pot add water and bring to a boil, gradually pour in corn meal, whisking constantly to combine, once it starts to boil reduce heat but keep whisking frequently, cook for approximately 45-50 minutes whisking and until thick.
+- In a large pot add the water and bring to a boil, gradually pour in the corn meal, stirring constantly with a wooden spoon to combine, once it starts to boil reduce heat but keep stirring, cook for approximately 45-50 minutes stirring until thick.
 Taste for salt.
-Serve immediately with sauce and a generous sprinkle of Freshly grated Parmesan or Pecorino Cheese.
+Serve immediately with the sauce and a generous sprinkle of Freshly grated Parmesan or Pecorino Cheese.
 Enjoy!

 I am a polenta fan – comfort food!
 I could not believe it until I tried, but instant pot polenta is great.
 Also, there is a recipe for creamy baked polenta that is an incredibly easy and a no fuss way to cook polenta.